Prakash-V-S/Prakash-V-S/README.md

 - 📫 How to reach me: **prakashvs.official@gmail.com**

-- 🎲 Fun fact: **I can solve a Rubik's Cube in under 1 min!
+- 🎲 Fun fact: **I can solve a Rubik's Cube in under 40 sec!
 It's my favorite way to unwind after coding sessions.**

 ###